aj-staton/web-store/README.md

 On top of basic naviagation, services, and state management, these are some of the features I've integrated into the app:
  * Integrated the app with Google's cloud services, [Firebase](https://firebase.google.com).
 This provided the No-SQL BaaS.
  * Added authenication features, including some for Google and Facebook login.
- * Integrated a camera with `cordova` plugins.
+ * Integrated a camera with Cordova plugins.
 This allows a user to upload an image thumbnail alongside product within the store.
  * Developed some backend functions for: content management, filtering, security, and image sizing.

 ## Dependancies